steve8x8/geotoad/trunk/README.txt

 If your search item starts with a dash, not to confuse the command line parser you will have to insert a '--' (double dash) into the command line right at the end of all options.

+ - geotoad.rb ... -A 15- ...
+Exclude all caches which are tagged as "Not available for winter".
+(See the FAQ for a list of attributes.)

+ - geotoad.rb ... -a 52 ...
+Select only "night cache"s.

+ - geotoad.rb ... -a 6 -A 57 ...
+Select caches "recommended for kids" not longer than 10km.